ibm-cloud-docs/resiliency/dr-bp.md

 * provisioning disaster recovery environments, including any dependencies
 * data and configuration backup
-* replicating that data and configuration to the disaster recovery environment,
+* replicating that data and configuration to the disaster recovery environment
-* managing any failover operations.
+* managing any failover operations

 ### {{site.data.keyword.codeenginefull_notm}}
 {: #KeyServicesCodeEngine}

-While Code Engine can be used to deploy containerised workloads quickly – meaning it could be employed to quickly recover certain containerized applications without the need to rebuild an entire OpenShift or {{site.data.keyword.cloud_notm}} Kubernetes cluster - it can also be used to configure and run jobs, such as triggering database or server backups.
+While Code Engine can be used to deploy containerized workloads quickly – meaning it could be employed to quickly recover certain containerized applications without the need to rebuild an entire OpenShift or {{site.data.keyword.cloud_notm}} Kubernetes cluster - it can also be used to configure and run jobs, such as triggering database or server backups.